BulletProof Messenger: Formation and early years (2001–2005)

 Prior to being named BulletProof Messenger (BPM), the group was originally named Gone To Earth (GTE).
 GTE was formed by DJ/Programmer Matt Litwin, bassist Josh Rieger and guitarist Jon Maisel in 2001.

 Rieger and Maisel met while attending the same high school while Litwin joined the band through an introduction of a cousin of Rieger.
-Due to the band’s use of programming and electronics it was a struggle to find a drummer who could keep up.
+Due to the band's use of programming and electronics it was a struggle to find a drummer who could keep up.
 After unsuccessfully auditioning multiple candidates, the band's drummer Voley Martin (current guitarist) was found in 2002 through an ad posted in a music store.

 At this point the band still didn't have a vocalist and all of the music being played was instrumental.
 In Farmingdale, NY the band played an open mic at a venue called The Downtown in hopes of meeting a potential vocalist and after a few performances, paired with vocalist Marc (Last Name Unknown).

-With Marc the band added vocals to some of the instrumental tracks and recorded a demo at a friend’s local studio.
+With Marc the band added vocals to some of the instrumental tracks and recorded a demo at a friend's local studio.
 Because of the success at the open mics the band was invited to be the opening act for Derek Sherinian at The Downtown in the summer of 2003.
 For this performance, most of the songs performed were instrumental while Marc joined later in the set to perform a few additional tracks.

 However, a few months later Marc ended up parting ways with the group to pursue a different style project.
-As a result of Marc’s departure the group began a search for a new vocalist.
-Making the search more difficult was the fact that the group attended different colleges at the time.
+As a result of Marc's departure the group began a search for a new vocalist.
+Making the search more difficult was that the group attended different colleges at the time.
 Litwin and Rieger attended Binghamton University, Martin went to SUNY Cortland and Maisel attended Miami University.
 The group was forced to try out potential vocalists through demo tapes sent via email or CD and writing new material came to a slow down.
 Over the next 2 years, Litwin and Martin spent time writing and recording parts of new songs sending each part back and forth over the internet to each other, piecing songs together part by part.

 In November 2003 the band received an email from Marcus Klavan expressing his interest in the project.
 However, since Klavan lived in Maryland at the time the band sent him an instrumental track to prepare something to.
 Upon hearing his demo the band believed that he was the right person for the project.
-After some discussion the band met Klavan in January 2003 for a live tryout, after which the group decided to bring him on board as the group’s vocalist.
+After some discussion the band met Klavan in January 2003 for a live tryout, after which the group decided to bring him on board as the group's vocalist.